colemar/capev2install/README.md

 ## CAPE Errors

 I encountered quite a few errors when trying to run CAPE.
 If these apply to you, hopefully they help you solve your issue.
-If not, try going to the file where the error is originating from and editing the code.
+If not, try looking online or going to the file where the error is originating from and editing the code.

 Be warned, there is not a lot of online documentation/support for CAPE errors, so god speed.